 He is a Certified Arbitrator with many years experience in Australian and international commercial arbitrations.
 He is also an experienced nationally accredited commercial mediator regularly retained in complex commercial disputes which need to find workable and innovative commercial solutions.

-Dr Denton has been an Adjunct Professor of Law in the College of Law & Justice at Victoria University Melbourne for over two decades in the fields of commercial arbitration and corporate governance.
-He holds undergraduate and graduate degrees in Law (BA LLB LLM) from Monash University in Melbourne, a Doctorate of Philosophy (constitutional law) (PhD) from the University of Western Australia in Perth and a Certificate of Business Law (US) (CtBLaw) from Cornell University, New York, United States of America.
-He has been recognised by Victoria University Melbourne for outstanding contributions to the law and the University with the award of Companion of the University (CUniv).
+Dr Denton has been an Adjunct Professor of Law at Victoria Law School, Victoria University Melbourne, for over two decades in the fields of commercial arbitration and corporate governance.
+He holds undergraduate and graduate degrees in law (BA LLB LLM) from Monash University, Melbourne, a Doctorate of Philosophy (constitutional law) (PhD) from the University of Western Australia, Perth, and a Certificate of Business Law (US) (CtBLaw) from Cornell University, New York, United States of America.

 On Australia Day 2023, he was appointed a Member of the Order of Australia (AM) for significant service to the law.